The MORlando Challenge

 When we put the first question to the test 10 years ago, the answer was 67 days — but a lot has changed since then.
 Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort have all rolled out expansions and updates to keep you coming back for more.
 We’ve also added new attractions like The Wheel at ICON Park™, Orlando StarFlyer, Madame Tussauds Orlando, and Crayola Experience, plus scores of other fresh ways to play indoors and outdoors.
 At the same time, our arts scene has grown by leaps and bounds thanks to downtown Orlando’s Dr. Phillips Center for the Performing Arts, the Garden Theatre in Winter Garden and countless other venues, providing still more things to do in the Theme Park Capital of the World.

-In other words, it’s time to update that number … which means it’s time for “The MORlando Challenge!”
+In other words, it was time to update that number … which has nearly doubled to 121 days!

 Meet the MORlando Ambassadors

-During “The MORlando Challenge,” three Visit Orlando Vacation Guides will embark on the ultimate Orlando vacation experience.
+During “The MORlando Challenge,” three Visit Orlando Vacation Guides embarked on the ultimate Orlando vacation experience.
 Meet our ambassadors:

 A Florida native of Cuban descent, Tiffany loves to experience the niches and neighborhoods of Orlando.
 She’s also a pin-designer, artist and occasional streamer.
 And yes, she still finds time to explore her favorite comic-book and video-game shops in Orlando.